agxmbhir/proof-of-governance/README.md

 A zkGraph for bridging a token between sepolia and goerli.
-Requires the creator of the ERC20 to have the mint permission,
+Requires the creator of the ERC20 to have the mint permission.